bodrick/awesome/README.md

 *   [jmalarcon/DotNetVersions](https://github.com/jmalarcon/DotNetVersions) - Command line tool that shows the currently installed "classic" .NET versions in your system
 *   [arkane-systems/mousejiggler](https://github.com/arkane-systems/mousejiggler) - Mouse Jiggler is a very simple piece of software whose sole function is to "fake" mouse input to Windows, and jiggle the mouse pointer back and forth.
 *   [gmamaladze/globalmousekeyhook](https://github.com/gmamaladze/globalmousekeyhook) - This library allows you to tap keyboard and mouse, detect and record their activity even when an application is inactive and runs in background.
-*   [TolikPylypchuk/SharpHook](https://github.com/TolikPylypchuk/SharpHook) - SharpHook provides a cross-platform global keyboard and mouse hook for .NET, and the ability to simulate input events
+*   [TolikPylypchuk/SharpHook](https://github.com/TolikPylypchuk/SharpHook) - SharpHook provides a cross-platform global keyboard and mouse hook, event simulation, and text entry for .NET
 *   [MediatedCommunications/WindowsInput](https://github.com/MediatedCommunications/WindowsInput) - Capture and Simulate Keyboard and Mouse Input
 *   [imasm/wpfkb](https://github.com/imasm/wpfkb) - WPF Touch Screen Keyboard
 *   [Seuleuzeuh/WPFTabTipMixedhardware](https://github.com/Seuleuzeuh/WPFTabTipMixedhardware) - Simple TabTip / Virtual Keyboard integration for WPF apps on Win10 with mixed Touchscreen & Keyboard